BlessCSS/gulp-bless/README.md

         .pipe(gulp.dest('./'))
 ```

+##### A note about sourcemaps:
+If you're using a CSS pre-processor which creates inline sourcemaps [bless.js](https://github.com/paulyoung/bless.js) will take a very long time to run.
+It's recommended that you don't pass files containing inline sourcemaps to `gulp-bless`.
+If you do want to use sourcemaps then create them as a separate `.map` file.

+If you can't create separate sourcemap files — such as if you are using ~v0.7 of [gulp-sass](https://www.npmjs.org/package/gulp-sass) which uses `libsass` — consider creating a minified version of your CSS (using something like [gulp-minify-css](https://www.npmjs.org/package/gulp-minify-css)) which strips out the inline sourcemap and running `gulp-bless` on that, then include that file in production whilst still including your development version with its inline sourcemap when developing locally.

 ## Warning: gulp-bless has changed a lot since 1.0.0
 - It no longer concatenates all files that come down the pipeline.
 - fileName can no longer be passed directly to the plugin itself.